-You may feel more tired than usual in the first weeks of pregnancy.
+Many pregnant women feel more tired than usual in the first weeks of pregnancy.
 This is normal as your body adjusts to meeting the needs of your growing baby.
 Try these tips to help balance your body's need for rest and exercise.

-- Try to plan extra rest periods if you can!
+Try to plan extra rest periods if you can!
 In an important way, being tired is a signal from your body (and your baby!) that rest is needed.
 It will be important for you to learn to listen to these signals and take action if you can.
 Plan power naps at lunch or after work.
-Settle into bed early with a good book if your schedule permits. - You may find that doing mild exercise on a regular basis helps you feel less tired. - Take your prenatal vitamins and try to eat a variety of foods.
+Settle into bed early with a good book if your schedule permits.
+Many women find that doing mild exercise on a regular basis helps them feel less tired.